Too Many Distractions Lead to Unfocused Efforts

-What I find fascinating is that my son, who has a visual impairment that makes it hard for his brain to understand what his eyes are seeing, will catch me checking my phone instead of watching Paw Patrol, and he will swipe out his hand to hit mine.
+What I find fascinating is that my son, who has a visual impairment that makes it hard for his brain to understand what his eyes are seeing, will catch me checking my phone instead of watching the show, and he will swipe out his hand to hit mine.
 If he could talk, I know he’d be saying, “Mom, seriously!
 What are you doing?
 Pay attention to me.
-We’re supposed to be watching Paw Patrol and enjoying this together.”
-(Here he is dressed as Ryder for Halloween.)
+We’re supposed to be playing this game together.”

 Priorities in Mentoring

 Setting priorities to focus on those things that bring meaning to our lives is something I think we can all do.
 In fact, this is often why people start a mentoring relationship—because they have put it as a priority to learn a new skill, to advance their career, to give back to their organization, to share what they know, etc.

 Setting priorities also needs to occur within our mentoring relationships; without setting priorities, you can easily overwhelm yourself and your mentoring partner with too many ideas on what you want to accomplish within your mentoring relationship.
 We’ve talked about setting goals in mentoring, but you also need to prioritize those goals.
 It’s great that you know what you want to accomplish with mentoring, but what if you only have six months with your partner to tackle those goals, or even 12 months?
 What would you focus on?

 To help you prioritize your mentoring plans, here are four steps to follow that will hopefully get you moving toward accomplishing your goals.